Gravity Hurts: Artwork

 A proposed cover for the release of the Tine Midgaard mix of "Gravity Hurts" was designed by Christian Faber, the concept artist responsible for all imagery concerning Cryoshell, in 2012.
 However, since the remix wasn't released as a single until 2018, the design was never officially used.

 The single cover art for the classical version of "Gravity Hurts" was also designed by Faber.
 It features the Cryoshell logo carved onto a violin as part of its right F-hole with the song title and band name placed beneath.
 The design also features a golden spiral template that's center lines up with the 'O' of Cryoshell.

-For the versions featuring Brinck and Midgaard, Cryoshell ran a competition between October 25–November 15, 2018 asking fans to create the official cover art for the singular releases of the two mixes and post them with the hashtag #GravityHurtsArt via social media.
+For the versions featuring Brinck and Midgaard, Cryoshell ran a competition between October 25 – November 15, 2018, asking fans to create the official cover art for the singular releases of the two mixes and post them with the hashtag #GravityHurtsArt via social media.
 The winning designs were announced on November 28, 2018.

 Release and media usage

 As intended, the original version of "Gravity Hurts" was used as the primary musical score in the marketing campaign of the Lego Bionicle Phantoka toy wave of 2008; featuring in commercials, animated shorts and online games promoting the sets and characters.
 The song also featured in several retrospective videos looking back at the first eight years of the Bionicle franchise.
 It was released as a free MP3 download from the official Bionicle website on February 8, 2008 before being remastered and receiving an official single release on December 14, 2018.
 The song also featured on the Spotify Rock Hard playlist of December 2018, while the instrumentation was posted earlier onto Cryoshell's official YouTube channel on February 26, 2015.

 The mix featuring Tine Midtgaard premiered on Cryoshell's official YouTube channel on January 8, 2013.
 It was later announced that the remix to be included in a global reissue of Cryoshell's self-titled debut album as one of two bonus tracks (the other being "Breakout" which also features Midgaard).
 However, a release date has not been confirmed and the reissue is thought to have been scrapped.
 The track eventually received an official single release on December 14, 2018.

-The classical version with Christine Lorentzen featuring the Budapest Art Orchestra was released on January 12, 2018 as a stand-alone single.
+The classical version with Christine Lorentzen featuring the Budapest Art Orchestra was released on January 12, 2018, as a stand-alone single.

 Music video

 Original version

 The music video for the original version of "Gravity Hurts" was shot in a recording studio in Denmark in early 2008 and premiered on the official Bionicle website on March 7, 2008.
-It focuses on vocalist Niels Brinck recording the song in the studio with guitarist Kasper Søderlund and features clips from various animated Bionicle shorts released between 2001–2008.
+It focuses on vocalist Niels Brinck recording the song in the studio with guitarist Kasper Søderlund and features clips from various animated Bionicle shorts released between 2001 and 2008.